discretize/discretize-gear-optimizer/docs/Contributing/LinkShortener.md

 ## Developing locally

 The shortener is only available in environments where the cloudflare functions may be served (the calls are made to `http://host:PORT/share/{load|create}`, not to an external URL).
-This implies, the functions will only be available when the dev server is launched with `yarn cfdev`.
+This implies, the functions will only be available when the dev server is launched with `yarn cfdev` or `yarn cfserve`.

 # Further information